mathzero/EPI_course_prep/README.md

     With that said, you have the opportunity to lower the gradient of your learning curve by doing some preparatory study ahead of the course in areas that you are less familiar with.
 This page aims to give you some pointers on how to spend that pre-course preparation time.

-- Choosing how to spend your preparation time

     ## Choosing how to spend your preparation time